ibexa/documentation-developer/docs/content_management/content_management_guide.md

 #### Relations

 A [relation](content_relations.md) can exist between any two content items in the content tree.
-For example, blog posts featured in the website's main page are in a relation with the page that they are embedded in.
+For example, blog posts featured in the website's main page are in a relation with the page that they're embedded in.
 Or, instead of direct attachments, an article can use images that are separate content items outside the article and are referenced through a relation.

 ## Content arrangement